oukooveu/ansible-role-couchbase-cluster/README.md

 There are no special requirements, everything is installed through Couchbase package.

+This role does not work for RockyLinux 9 and Couchbase Server 7.1.x because Couchbase's package requires `ncurses-compat-libs` which will be removed in RHEL 9.
+However there is no such dependency for Couchbase 7.2.x so this will be resolved later with upgrade to latest couchbase version.

 ## Role Variables

 | Variable | Description | Default value |